-Prospective adopters are able to take a maximum six month break between stage one and two (agencies are also able to recommend that you take a break).
+Prospective adopters are able to take a maximum of six month break between Stage One and Stage Two (agencies are also able to recommend that you take a break).
 If the break is longer than six months, you will be required to re-start stage one.

-When you progress into stage two you will be allocated an assessing social worker who will visit you on average 6-8 times and write a report called the Prospective Adopters Report.
-You will also be expected to attend our adoption preparation course.
-Stage two takes four months and at the end your social worker will present you and your report to an adoption panel.
-If appropriate the panel will make a positive recommendation and the agency decision maker will ratify this decision.
-You will then be approved adopters and we will then start searching together for the child or children you’re a perfect match for.
+When you progress into Stage Two you will be allocated an assessing social worker who will visit you on average 6-8 times and write a report called the Prospective Adopters Report (PAR).
+Stage Two takes four months and at the end your social worker will present you and your report to an adoption panel.
+If appropriate, the panel will make a positive recommendation and the Agency Decision Maker (ADM) will ratify this decision.
+You will then be approved adopters and we will then start searching together for your child or children.